margaretmf/margaretmf.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 ## Short Biography, **La Biografía** ##
 I am **Margaret Furr**, and a graduate of the University of Virginia.
+My dream job is a **Design Researcher** role, and I would love to learn more about the circular economy and financial principles.

-**Me llamo Margarita, y estoy una graduada de la Universidad de Virginia.**
+**Me llamo Margarita, y estoy una graduada de la Universidad de Virginia.
+Mi sueño de trabajo es un rol como una investigadora de diseña, y quiero...**

 The values that Thomas Jefferson and other founders shared in the Declaration of Independence and the active pursuit of Life, Liberty, and Happiness inspire me.

 **Los valores que Thomas Jefferson y otros descrubridores compartieron en la Declaración de Independiencia y la búsqueda de La Vida, La Libertad, y La Felicidad me inspiran.**

 Every day I seek to learn something new to stay alive.
 It's amazing how all humanity works together for good in small ways and big ways.
-I am grateful to "push the boundary of what's possible", hopefully "in the name of the greater good."
+I am grateful to 'push the boundary of what's possible', hopefully 'in the name of the greater good.'
 It's also great to cultivate latent talents and play around like little kids and amateurs.

 **Todos los días, busco aprender alguna cosa nueva para vivir.
 Es asombrosa que toda de la humanidad trabaja juntos para bien en caminos pequeños y caminos grandes.
-Tengo gratitude para la emprendedora de los límites de que posible, con esperanza que es "en el nombre de la mayor bien."
+Tengo gratitude para la emprendedora de los límites de que posible, con esperanza que es 'en el nombre de la mayor bien.'
 Es también estupendo cultivar talentos latentes y jugar como niñas pequeñas.**

 I have retaliated after being hurt by people, and shifted from being a rule-follower to someone who expresses anger; but I have begun to turn to poetry to process thoughts and feelings more artistically.